 Adapters

-Adapters are thin layers that translate between a platform's native request handling and pracht's Web Request/Response interface. pracht ships adapters for Cloudflare Workers, Vercel Edge Functions, and Node.js.
+Adapters are thin layers that translate between a platform's native request handling and pracht's Web Request/Response interface. pracht ships adapters for Cloudflare Workers, Vercel Edge Functions, Node.js, and pure static export.

 Architecture